sybrew/The-SEO-Framework-Extension-Manager/extensions/free/transport/trunk/readme.md

 The logger will display in real-time the progress of all data transactions.

-Because webbrowsers become slow at about 32&nbsp;000 characters (18 book pages), the logger trims chunks of old log data to stay beneath that number.
+Because web browsers become slow at about 32&nbsp;000 characters (18 book pages), the logger trims chunks of old log data to stay beneath that number.
-You can  hit "Copy log" to grab what's present in the logger.
+You can hit "Copy log" to grab what's in the logger.

-If there's an issue, feel free to send us a [support email](https://theseoframework.com/support/) with the log attached.
+If you find an issue, please send us a [support email](https://theseoframework.com/support/) with the log attached.

 ## FAQ

 ### Supported plugins for import

-The importer currenlty supports Yoast SEO and Rank Math.
+The importer currently supports Yoast SEO and Rank Math.
 Support for AIOSEO and SEOPress is coming soon&trade;.

 ### Should I create a backup before transporting?